yonaskolb/Mint/README.md

 If your Swift executable package builds with SPM, then it can be run with Mint!
 See [Support](#support) for details.

 ## Why is it called Mint?
-Swift Packager Manager Tools -> SPMT -> Spearmint -> Mint! 🌱😄
+Swift Package Manager Tools -> SPMT -> Spearmint -> Mint! 🌱😄
 > Mint: a place where something is produced or manufactured

 ## Installing